Jury Duty Scammers Still Targeting Unsuspecting Victims With Phone Calls Threatening Arrest

-- Real notices for jury duty arrive by mail.
+- Real notices for jury duty always arrive by mail.

-- Legitimate public officials won't call to threaten you with arrest if you don't show up for jury duty or fail to pay a fine immediately.
+- Real public officials won't call to threaten you with arrest if you don't show up for jury duty or fail to pay a fine immediately.